 Shinji Matou from Fate/stay night is a thoroughly unlikeable little weasel who treats others like dirt and acts as though the world is solely there for his own convenience.
 And this is before you find out what an utter, irredeemable bastard he really is.
 Gilgamesh is just as selfish and amoral, but unlike Shinji, he actually has the power to back it up.
 It is revealed throughout the various points of the game, particularly in the Heaven's Feel path, that Shinji frequently raped Sakura, used a Command Seal in order to rape Rider, and is heavily insinuated to have also raped Mitsuzuri before having Rider drain her energy.
 The guy is a demented sicko, well beyond the levels of your common Jerkass.

-Your rival in Pokémon Gold and Silver.
+Your rival, Silver in Pokémon Gold and Silver.
 He abuses his Pokemon, doesn't care about them, abuses you mentally and physically, and, in the remakes, takes off your Team Rocket disguise just when you were about to infiltrate the invaded Radio tower.
 He gets a Heel-Face Turn, but still..

 The Team Rocket disguise thing...
 Well, he's Giovanni's son.
 He should recognize any fakes immediately.

-Of course, we can't forget the original jerk, Blue.
+Of course, while not as much as Silver, we can't forget the original jerk, Blue.
 And his anime counterpart, GARY MOTHERFUCKING OAK.

 Clair, the eighth Johto Gym Leader, is quite the arrogant bitch.
 She refuses to give you the final Badge even after you beat her until you pass the Dragons' Den test... and in Crystal, even after you pass she STILL refuses to give it up until the shrine elder threatens to report her to Lance.